ApolloLSY/ApolloLSY/README.md

 - 🐰 I’m currently an undergraduate at SJTU, studying for a 5-year medical degree from 2020/09 to expected 2025/06.
 - 🎓 I’m Looking for a Ph.D. program in Fall 2025.
 - 💭 This is my [wesite](https://apollolsy.github.io/Attic/about/).
+- 👀 Apollo isn't my English name.
+ApolloLSY is a pun in Chinese, sounding like '阿波罗尼斯圆' (Apollonius circle), which my high school classmates often joked about.

 #